alexkisielewicz/photo-adventures/README.md

 ## Data model ad database structure

+Project uses cloud-based PostgreSQL database provided by [ElephantSQL](https://www.elephantsql.com/) as a service.
+ElephantSQL is known for its ease of use, reliability, and is a popular choice for Django projects that requires PostgreSQL database.
+It offers web interface with console for SQL queries.
+Database URL including API key is stored as enviromental variable in heroku.

-To generate model diagrams I used django-extensions with [python library pygraphviz](https://medium.com/@yathomasi1/1-using-django-extensions-to-visualize-the-database-diagram-in-django-application-c5fa7e710e16)
+To generate model diagrams I used django-extensions with [python library pygraphviz](https://medium.com/@yathomasi1/1-using-django-extensions-to-visualize-the-database-diagram-in-django-application-c5fa7e710e16).
+They show relationship between models.

-All django apps:
+All django apps including generic/default apps:

 ![all-model](docs/img/django_all_models.png)